ezequielzacca/ng-webpush/README.md

 It works both for `mobile` and `desktop`

-Unfortunately and due to IOS currently not supporting the Web Push Standard, it doesnt work on IOS, but hopefully it will work soon
+Unfortunately and due to IOS currently not supporting the Web Push Standard, it doesn't work on IOS, but hopefully it will work soon

 ## Goal